dashingsoft/pyarmor/docs/reference/man.rst

             Set the right :term:`Platform` to run :command:`pyarmor`

-It's mainly used in some platforms Pyarmor could not tell right but still works.
+It's mainly used in some platforms Pyarmor could not tell but still works.

 .. envvar:: PYARMOR_CC

-            Specify C compiler for bccmode
+            Specify C compiler for :term:`BCC mode`

 .. envvar:: PYARMOR_CLI

-            Only for compatible with old Pyarmor, ignore this if you don't use old command prior to 8.0
+            Only for compatible with Pyarmor 7.x, ignore this if you don't use old command prior to 8.0

 If you do not use new commands in Pyarmor 8.0, and prefer to only use old commands, set it to ``7``, for example::